Accessing workspace files and folders from your cloud environment

 If a bucket mount is in an unrecoverable state where unmounting fails, you can manually unmount your bucket with fusermount -u /path/to/bucket.

-Mounting Errors
+Mounting errors

 If any resource fails to mount, the directory for which the resource would have mounted if it were successful will be empty, with an error state appended to the directory name.